almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 - You get best results by setting fullresolution= to your desktop native resolution (i.e. 1920x1080, 2560x1440, 5120x2880 etc.) as the "desktop" setting makes things look a bit blurry on modern Macs with retina screens (I do not think the desktop setting is high-DPI aware, so it has to be forced)
 - I have increased all audio rates to 49716 as this apparently provides the best quality audio on Mac hardware
 - Unforunately, I cannot provide the MT-32 and CM32-L roms within the package, due to copyright issues, but the prefrences are pointing to the roms directory, ready for you to put your roms in there.
 Scroll down to the end of the instructions below for more information on using Munt.
-- Gravis Ultrasound is included (try /ultrasnd/mididemo.exe for an awesome sound demo)
+- Gravis Ultrasound with pro patches is included (look on the C drive for ultrasnd/mididemo.exe for an awesome sound demo)
 - I will periodically update the source code to stay in line with latest SVN - if you build the binary with the instructions below, you can just drop it into /Contents/Resources/dosbox and the wrapper should continue to work normally
 - For more information on OpenGlide (i.e. 3dfx passthrough), I have patched and forked it, with full compilation instrutions: